scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

 Use any CIA installation software to install the ``scummvm.cia`` file.

 The CIA format requires a DSP binary dump saved on your SD card as ``/3ds/dspfirm.cdc``.
-This is not an optional step, since without this you will not have proper audio support.
+This is not an optional step, because without this you will not have proper audio support.
 Documenting this process is outside the scope of this documentation.

 Transfer game files
 =======================

 Transfer game folders onto the SD card.
 The exact location is not important.

-ScummVM for the Nintendo 3DS also has Cloud functionality.
+ScummVM for the Nintendo 3DS also has cloud functionality.
 See :doc:`../use_scummvm/connect_cloud`.

 See :doc:`../use_scummvm/add_play_games` for more information about how to add games to ScummVM.